Farro from Rustichella d’Abruzzo

-Farro findings are reported spanning from archeological sites from Neolithic Egypt, Turkey and early Bronze Age Mesopotamia.
-The ancient rabbinic literature cites farro as one of the five grains to be used during Passover as matzah.
+Farro findings have been reported from archeological sites in Neolithic Egypt, Turkey and early Bronze Age Mesopotamia.
+Ancient rabbinic literature cites farro as one of the five grains to be used during Passover as matzah.
 The ancient Romans cultivated the grain in the Italian peninsula where it became “far” or “gran far,” which was milled into “puls” to make a dish very similar to today’s polenta.
-The grain is believed to have fed the Roman legions, given as a ration to each solider in small bags from which they made food or fermented it with water to make a type of beer.
-The grain lost its position with the advent of the intensive modern wheat agriculture after the World Wars, but in the past 20 years the grain has gone through a renaissance because of its growing method, nutritional value and culinary re-discovery.
+Farro is believed to have fed the Roman legions, given as a ration to each solider in small bags from which they made food or fermented it with water to make a type of beer.

-The nutritional virtues of farro have long been revered in Italy.
-Farro is rich in fiber, magnesium and vitamins A, B, C and E. Protein content is also high and when combined with legumes, farro forms a complete protein source.
+A revered heirloom grain, farro is high in protein and rich in fiber, magnesium and vitamins A, B, C and E. Protein content is also high, and when combined with legumes, farro forms a complete protein source.
 The starch it contains is very similar to that of rice and is very low in gluten, making it easily digestible even to some gluten-sensitive people.

 - = Award Winner